Pentadactylus/sm_openstack/README.md

 4. If you want to know the IP of your newly created cluster, issue the following HTTP command:

    ```
-   curl -v -X GET http://xxx.xxx.xxx.xxx:8888/haas/UUID -H 'Accept: text/occi' -H "X-Tenant-Name: $OS_TENANT_NAME" -H "X-User-Name: $OS_USERNAME" -H "X-Password: $OS_PASSWORD" -H "X-Region-Name: $OS_REGION_NAME"
+   curl -v -X GET http://xxx.xxx.xxx.xxx:8888/disco/UUID -H 'Accept: text/occi' -H "X-Tenant-Name: $OS_TENANT_NAME" -H "X-User-Name: $OS_USERNAME" -H "X-Password: $OS_PASSWORD" -H "X-Region-Name: $OS_REGION_NAME"
    ```

    Note: if the cluster hasn't been fully created by OpenStack yet, this command will return an error.
 Just try it again after a short time.

    Note 2: Don't forget to replace the UUID field with the actual ID returned by DISCO in the command before.

    As soon as the cluster creation has been finished on OpenStack's side, this command will return the IP address of the cluster's master node.
-It is in the 'externalIP' field.
+It is in the 'external_ip' field.
+You will notice a few more output values among the given parameters.
+These are the following:

+   ssh_key_name - this is the name of the newly created SSH keypair which will serve you as access key if you want to connect to the master node over SSH; the name is actually a redundant information, but for completeness' sake, it has been provided ssh_public_key - this is the SSH public key of the keypair which has been created; neither this is of importance for you, but again, it has been provided for completeness' purposes ssh_private_key - this is the important information: with the private key, you'll be able to connect to the master node over SSH!

 5. As soon as you have the IP of the master node, you can login over SSH:

    ```
-   ssh ubuntu@externalIP
+   ssh -i path/you/the/created/private.key ubuntu@externalIP
    ```

+   <todo> from here on
    Because the deployment on OpenStack is just a part of the cluster provisioning, your cluster most likely isn't ready yet for big data processing.
 But as soon as you have logged in, you can check the deployment status:

    ```